TOA-Berlin-TicTacToe/toa-tic-tac-toe-starter-kit/README.md

 }
 ```

-if you want to go fancy, note that you can break as soon as you found a winning move.
+*Hint: If you want to go fancy, note that you can break as soon as you found a winning move.*

 Congratulations!
 You have built a working AI!
 If you still have some energy left, you might consider implementing a very powerful optimization called alpha-beta pruning.